 3. Click on the black down arrow to the right of the Appointment line.
-It will show you a list of the patient's appointments (both with a balance (unpaid) and without a balance (paid)) as well as giving you an option to select unallocated/no appointment.
+It will show you a list of the patient's appointments (both with a balance (unpaid) and without a balance (paid)) as well as give you an option to select unallocated/no appointment.

 4. Select Unallocated/No Appointment, which is at the very top of the list.

 5. Next, select the amount of money to move from the appointment to the patient's unallocated.
 For our example, we would want to enter $25.00.